- The call for 2023 is open.

-- Selected applicants will be interviewed by the Installation Grants committee, on the 5th of October, 2022.
+- Selected applicants will be interviewed by the Installation Grants committee, on 6 October 2023.
 The interviews for the EMBO Installation Grants take place in a hybrid format, with the EMBO Installation Grants committee present at the EMBO Offices in Heidelberg and candidates connecting remotely.

 - After the interview, the EMBO Installation Grants committee ranks all applicants and makes a binding recommendation to the Strategic Development Installation Grants (SDIG) Board of the EMBC.